kyma-incubator/ord-service/docs/array-querying.md

-# Querying over fields of type array of strings
+# Querying Over Fields of Type Array of Strings

-ORD Service provides all of the rich querying capabilities that are supported by OData V4 standard.
+Open Resource Discovery Service (ORD Service) provides all query capabilities that are supported by the OData V4 standard.

-On top of that, ORD Service provides a custom implementation for querying over arrays of strings.
+Additionally, ORD Service provides a custom implementation that enables querying over arrays of strings.

-## ArrayElement object
+## ArrayElement Object

-In order to achieve filtering on array of strings, we itroduce an intermediary entity - `ArrayElement`.
+To enable filtering in arrays of strings, it is itroduced an intermediary entity called `ArrayElement`.

-Let's see how this looks like in the edmx document:
+The following snippet is part of the edmx document that describes the ORD Service API and shows how the `ArrayElement` object is described in it:
 ```xml
 <EntityType Name="api">
   ...